 High Pass Filters you’ve said?

 Indeed.
-As it name suggests, High Pass Filter (HPF) is just a type of filter which let high frequencies above a given cutoff point to pass unaffected, while gradually removing the low frequencies below that cutoff point.
+As its name suggests, High Pass Filter (HPF) is just a type of filter which lets high frequencies above a given cutoff point pass unaffected, while gradually removing the low frequencies below that cutoff point.
 Looks like a simple tool, and in fact, it is a simple tool, it just clears the low end.

-But, low end is a good thing, isn’t it?
+But, the low end is a good thing, isn’t it?
 Yes, it is, we all love some good low end, and believe it or not, high pass filters can help make it sound better.
 If you have a lot of low-frequency content, your mix will sound muddy.
-Imagine to have your bass drum, snare drum, toms, bass guitar, guitars and keyboards all fighting for the 80-100 Hz territory and even below that, yes, that’s a mess!
-So, why would you let an electric guitar to fight with the bass guitar for that?
+Imagine having your bass drum, snare drum, toms, bass guitar, guitars, and keyboards all fighting for the 80-100 Hz territory, and even below that, yes, that’s a mess!
+So, why would you let an electric guitar fight with the bass guitar for that?
 It just doesn’t make sense, let the bass handle the low end and let the guitar take some of the mids!
 And here’s where your HPF comes in handy.

 High pass ‘em all!

-A guitar using the standard E tuning, can go down to 82 Hz (E on the open 6th string), but, your amp, DI box or whatever processor you are using on the way in, can produce frequencies below that -you can call that Rumble if you want to- and what’s more important, you don’t even need those 82 Hz from the lowest E, human ear can recognise fundamental frequencies, just with the harmonics above, so, a good practice is to cut everything below 100 Hz (or even above that, it’s just a matter of taste) so you can leave room for some other instruments that are more important to the low-end department.
+A guitar using the standard E tuning can go down to 82 Hz (E on the open 6th string), but, your amp, DI box or whatever processor you are using on the way in, can produce frequencies below that -you can call that Rumble if you want to-and what’s more important, you don’t even need that 82 Hz from the lowest E, the human ear can recognize fundamental frequencies, just with the harmonics above, so, a good practice is to cut everything below 100 Hz (or even above that, it’s just a matter of taste) so you can leave room for some other instruments that are more important to the low-end department.